 Regular cleanings and monitoring is the treatment for feline gingivitis.
-You can also offer the cat some treats that are designed to “clean” their gums.
-There’s also water additive that helps withh removing plaque from the gums.
+Offer the cat some treats that are designed to “clean” their gums.
+For example, there’s water additives and special chicken flavored treats that helps with removing plaque from the gums.

 Stomatitis, also referred to as Feline Chronic Gingivostomatitis (FCGS) refers to more generalized inflammation.
 The entire mouth including gums, tongue, the roof of the mouth, and the insides of the mouth are affected by stomatitis.
 It is an extremely painful condition.

-Stomatitis affects roughly 2% are affected by stomatitis.
+Stomatitis affects roughly 2% of the Maine Coon population.
 Factors that can predispose a cat to stomatitis include Feline Immunodeficiency Virus (FIV), and Feline Leukemia Virus (FeLV).
 Additional causes may include Calicivirus, Juvenile Onset Periodontitis, periodontal disease, and genetics.
-Stomatitis can be detected

 Symptoms of Feline Stomatitis